Hermann von Kuhl: Post-war period

 For his postwar work, von Kuhl was awarded the Pour le Mérite für Wissenschaften und Künste (English: Order of Merit in the Sciences and Arts) in 1924, Germany's highest civilian decoration.
 Hermann von Kuhl spent his last few years living with his nephew in Frankfurt am Main.
-He died there on 4 November 1958 at the age of 102, quite possibly the last surviving German World War I general.
+He died there on 4 November 1958 at the age of 102.

+In an obituary, German historian Gerhard Ritter called him "the last of the officers of the old imperial army who had already held a senior command in 1914".